 And that’s where the real value in this journey mapping approach comes from in terms of bots.
 It’s not just looking at pain points you can remedy.
 It’s also about opportunities you can take advantage of.

-Another area when you get to the implementation is you want to consider your internal data sources as well as the partners you want to choose.
+Another area when you get to the implementation of conversational selling is you want to consider your internal data sources as well as the partners you want to choose.
 So how does the tool learn?
 What is its cognitive process?
-And what data do you have to feed it?
+And what live chat conversational selling analytics do you have to feed it?
 How is it connected with your different channels?
 And also how does it allow customers to engage in different channels?
 So by that — is there a voice component?
 Is it web- or digital-only?
 What is the way it fits into your overall customer experience?
 And how does it gain data about who your customers are and what they want?

 I’ve seen plenty of chatbots that really are just restating information from a knowledge base or an FAQ page, and to me they’re not… They might be chat bots in terms of the actual application, but they’re not chatbots in reality, because all they’re doing is it being a static self service tool.
-They’re not really AI.
+They’re not really conversational selling, and they’re not Augmented Intelligence or AI.

-So when you think about implementation, you need to think about where it’s getting the data, how it’s using the data, and how credible that data is.
+So when you think about implementation, you need to think about where it’s getting the data, how it’s using the data, and how credible the live chat conversational selling analytics are.
 And I think one of the great things too with partners, what you want to look at is — what kind of expertise do they have about the customer experience itself?
-Are they technology people who came up with a really cool tool but don’t know anything about escalations or appeasing customers?
+Are they technology people who came up with a really cool tool but don’t know anything about escalation or appeasing customers?
 And even beyond that, do they understand the industry itself?

 So if you’re a financial, if you’re insurance — you’re going to have very specific compliance issues, specific terminology, things that a generic bot may not be able to handle.
 So you want to look at who your technology provider is, and can they account for that?
-Or can they at least allow you as a business to feed that kind of industry specific information into the tool?
+Or can they at least allow you as a business to feed that kind of industry-specific information into the tool that will provide the conversational selling experience to the customer?

-And then ultimately also optimizing the bot as well.
-So, retuning it, reprogramming it, learning from it, analyzing the data — that all has to happen.
+And then ultimately also optimization is essential to conversational selling.
+So, re-tuning it, reprogramming it, learning from it, analyzing the live chat conversational selling analytics — that all has to happen.

 So really what I think that that ultimately leads to is you need to decide who’s going to own the bot within your organization.
 And this really applies to any AI initiatives.
 It is — who is responsible for it?
 Do you have an AI department?
 Do you have a chief AI Officer?
 Do you situate it with the contact center and just give them something else on their plate?
 Figuring out who’s going to be responsible, because this is much more than plugging and playing a solution, it really is about understanding how to consistently evolve this channel, this tool, so it can make more meaningful connections with customers and provide better assistance for agents as well.